 Continue your journey via Lampang, and visit Wat Phra Dhat Lampang Luang, home to an enchanting emerald Buddha Statue.

 In the afternoon, sample rice crackers during a trip to a domestic factory.
-Then, relish local flavours during a stop for tasty street food at the vibrant Kad Ban Ta Market.
+Then, relish local flavors during a stop for tasty street food at the vibrant Kad Ban Ta Market.

 Overnight: Chiang Mai | Breakfast, Lunch